 FOR_X...NEXT_X and FOR_Y...NEXT_Y can be nested, unlike FOR...NEXT for 2-byte variables further down which allow looping 65536 times with a single loop structure.
 (Nesting will be discussed in a minute.)

 LEAVE_LOOP could be implemented, but the complexity is probably not justified considering the rare need.
-I'm leaving it out for now, and if there's a need, it can be handled in more-conventional ways, like a branch instruction to a label after the loop.
+I'm leaving it out for now, and if there's a need, you could use a BEGIN...WHILE...REPEAT instead, or handle it in more-conventional ways, like a branch instruction to a label after the loop.
 Otherwise, what you could do is use an additional stack level, and have FOR_X or FOR_Y initialize it as 0.
 Then if there's a LEAVE_LOOP, it would store the address of its branch instruction in that stack cell, and NEXT_X or NEXT_Y would test it to see if that cell is non-0 and fill it in with a branch to the end if so.
 You would have to be careful not to put the LEAVE_LOOP inside another structure that might be using the macro structure stack.
 Also, allowing more than one LEAVE_LOOP would complicate things furter.
 And as always, "compiler" security is up the to programmer.

 The number of clock cycles taken for a loop which loads its own index (call it "N") into X or Y and decrements it to 0 is: